rvrolyk/SleepNumberController/README.md

 ## Supported Commands

-* Set Bed Position*: sets the position of the head or the foot of the bed.
+* Set Bed Position: sets the position of the head or the foot of the bed.
 The level is expected to be 0-100 (flat-fully raised).
-This is supported via dimmer levels if the device type is *head* or *foot*.
+This is supported via dimmer levels if the child device is *head* or *foot*.

-* Set Foot Warming State*: sets the foot warming duration and heat level.
-If the device type is *foot warmer* then the level may be set as a dimmer level of 1, 2 or 3 (low, medium, high) and on/off turns the warmer on or off.
+* Set Foot Warming State: sets the foot warming duration and heat level.
+If the child device is a *foot warmer* then the level may be set as a dimmer level of 1, 2 or 3 (low, medium, high) and on/off turns the warmer on or off.
 The duration and initial heat level are preferences.

-* Set Bed Preset*: sets the bed to a preset level.
-If the device type is *presence*, *head* or *foot*, then on will set enable the preset set as a preference (in this way, you can have 3 preferred preset levels via voice) and off will set the bed to *flat*.
+* Set Bed Preset: sets the bed to a preset level.
+If the child device is a *head* or *foot*, then on will enable the preset set as a preference (in this way, you can have 3 preferred preset levels via voice, one for primary device, one for head and one for foot) and off will set the bed to *flat*.

   Please note that a preset for Flextop beds (partial split) will result in changing *both* sides, not just the one selected.
 This is apparently by design (per SleepNumber).
-If you want to change an individual head setting, I suggest using automation vs. a preset.
+If you want to change an individual head setting, I suggest using an automation vs. a preset.

 * Set Bed Preset Timer: sets the bed to a preset level after an elapsed time.